Oats. The ancient grain with remarkable healing powers.

 Oxidation of LDL also results in severe vascular damage.
 Commonly, ageing individuals have a reduced internal production of anti-oxidants.
 A recent discovery from oats reveals that a reduction of LDL oxidation and other cardio-protective actions has been documented for the polyphenol avenanthramide, which suggests oats will protect against the common cardio-vascular disease, atherosclerosis.
 Avenanthramide is only found in oats.

 The grain and the straw are recognised as excellent nerve tonics.
 The oat can assist recovery from nervous exhaustion due to stress, depression, and lethargy; even helping us to cope better in difficult emotional times by acting as a daily preventative medicine.
+Other herbs to help the nervous system will be found in this article in the reclaiming health autonomy series

 As a nervine restorative food, oat seeds are quite simply…super!
 Imagine the glutinous oats soothing frayed nerve endings.
 These simple grains nourish, protect and help restore correct nervous function.